Annual Individual Research Allowance 2016/17

 - a detailed budget with costings

-- the likely impact of the project in terms of publications, outreach, income generation or impact case studies.
+- a description of the intended impact of the project in terms of publications, income generation or impact case studies - please give detail

 Conference Presentation Funds

-All staff should complete (in advance) the Application for Paid Leave form for overseas research related travel this will also ensure School travel insurance is authorised.
+All staff should complete (in advance) the Application for Paid Leave (msword; 42kb) for overseas research related travel this will also ensure School travel insurance is authorised.

 A comprehensive travel insurance policy is in force for all employees for travel undertaken on behalf of the School.